nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ## Gateways & Network Requesters

-### My gateway seems to be running but appears offline
+### My Gateway seems to be running but appears offline

 Check your [firewall](./maintenance.md#configure-your-firewall) is active and if the necessary ports are open / allowed.